egriffin2/341-work/HW-6/readme.md

 I was kind of concerned at first about finding a video that met the "fair public use" requirement, but that ended up being no problem.
 Actually using the videos in my pages seemed really intimidating, since there are so many different parts to it.

 I initially set up my pages by going through and creating everything that I knew I could do quickly and easily, without having to look back at the lesson.
 Whenever I ran into a place where I knew I was going to have to insert a video or some other new piece from this week's lesson, I would put some sort of placeholder text there to remind myself to fix it later.
 This helped me to be more efficient because I no longer had to go through everything step by step, and could instead come back to the more involved, time-consuming aspects at one time.
 ![screenshot](https://github.com/egriffin2/341-work/blob/master/HW-6/img:vid/page.png)
+After this, I inserted videos, maps, div tags, etc.